openaps/AndroidAPSdocs/docs/EN/Usage/Objectives.rst

 *Don’t forget to record your looping in `this form <http://bit.ly/nowlooping>`_ logging AndroidAPS as your type of DIY loop software, if you have not already done so.*

-Objective 9: Enabling additional oref0 features for daytime use, such as advanced meal assist (AMA)
+Objective 9: Try additional features for daytime use and gain confidence in your closed loop system
 ====================================================================================================
-* Now you should feel confident with how AndroidAPS works and what settings reflect your diabetes best
+* Before AAPS version 2.7 meal assist (MA) was the basic algorithm for AAPS and completing objective 8 was necessary to activate `advanced meal assist (AMA) <../Usage/Open-APS-features.html#advanced-meal-assist-ama>`_.
-* Then over a period of 28 days you can try additional features that automate even more of the work for you such as the `advanced meal assist <../Usage/Open-APS-features.html#advanced-meal-assist-ama>`_
+* As `advanced meal assist (AMA) <../Usage/Open-APS-features.html#advanced-meal-assist-ama>`_ is the standard algorithm from AAPS version 2.7 onwards use the following 28 days to try features you haven't used yet and get more confident with you closed loop system.

 Objective 10: Enabling additional oref1 features for daytime use, such as super micro bolus (SMB)